Cedar Covered Bridge: New Cedar Covered Bridge

 A replacement bridge was built to the same plans and specifications as the original and using authentic materials and techniques.
 It reopened during October, 2004.
 On April 15, 2017, the new bridge was again destroyed by fire.
 As of April 19, 2017, Joel Davis, 18, of Norwalk, and Alexander Hoff, 17, of West Des Moines, were both arrested and charged with first-degree arson.
 The 17-year-old will be tried as an adult.
 A third person, Alivia Marie Bergmann, 19, of Des Moines, was arrested and charged with second-degree arson in May 2017.

-In April 2018 Joel Davis was sentenced to 5 years' probation, a $1,000 fine, court costs, and restitution for the burned bridge.
+In April 2018, Joel Davis was sentenced to 5 years' probation, a $1,000 fine, court costs, and restitution for the burned bridge.
 Alexander Hoff received five years of probation and a suspended 10-year prison sentence.
-Alivia Bergmann plead guilty to second-degree arson, and was sentenced to 5 years' probation, and bridge restitution.
+Alivia Bergmann pleaded guilty to second-degree arson and was sentenced to 5 years' probation and bridge restitution.

 The city again rebuilt the bridge and reopened it during the annual "Covered Bridge Festival" in October 2019.